Case Study

 worlds widest cable-stayed structure.

-- It will carry eight traffic lanes with shoulders that provide for four
+- It was designed to carry eight traffic lanes with shoulders that provided for four

 additional lanes in the future.